 If you had to choose, which one should you replace first?

-In the case that you may have to choose to upgrade windows and siding separately, it is normally advisable to start with the windows first.
-This is due to the capping, a protective coating applied over the window frames to prevent water and air intrusion.
-If you opt to replace the siding first, the capping around your original windows will almost certainly be compromised during the removal procedure.
-Water and air leaks around your windows might develop, which can be difficult to repair.
-As a result, whether your windows are fresh or old, your installer will most likely need to recap them immediately.
-This will essentially result in your windows being capped twice, once when the new siding is installed and then again once your new windows are installed.
+If you have to upgrade your windows and siding separately, it is normally advisable to start with the windows.
+This recommendation is due to window capping.
+Capping is the protective coating applied over the frames to prevent water and air intrusion.
+If you opt to replace the siding first, the capping around your original windows will almost certainly be damaged.
+This damage typically happens during the old siding removal process.
+It can easily lead to stubborn water and air leaks that are difficult to repair.
+As a result, your installer will most likely need to recap your windows immediately.
+This remains true regardless of whether your windows are new or old.
+This sequence essentially forces you to pay for capping twice.
+You will pay once when the new siding goes up, and you will pay again when the new windows are finally installed.

 Starting with the windows can save you on the project’s investment and ensure your windows are appropriately protected from the weather.
 Furthermore, if your windows are old and inefficient, replacing them first can result in considerable energy savings and increased home comfort.
 This is in part because contemporary windows are frequently built to be more energy-efficient, with features like multiple panes of glass, low-E coatings, and insulated frames.
 Finally, while it may be tempting, to begin with, the siding when completing a full exterior makeover, it is usually advisable to replace the windows first.
 This can assist in ensuring that your windows are adequately protected and operating effectively.